-The luscious gardens boast thousands of exotic and beautiful plants.
-Visitors can enjoy spending the afternoon following the pathways winding between the various vibrant gardens.
-The centrepiece of the Phipps Conservatory and Botanical Gardens is the opulent Victorian Glasshouse that dominates the site.
+The centerpiece of the Phipps Conservatory and Botanical Gardens is the opulent Victorian Glasshouse that dominates the site.

 As a hub of Pittsburgh’s universities, the hospitality in Oakland primarily caters to the thriving student population.
 This means a variety of more affordable cafes and restaurants.

-Shadyside is a trendy residential neighbourhood, home to a thriving student population due to the many nearby universities.
-A little removed from the city centre, Shadyside is located between Downtown Pittsburgh and leafy Squirrel Hill, making it popular with upper class families.
+Shadyside is a trendy residential neighborhood, home to a thriving student population due to the many nearby universities.
+A little removed from the city center, Shadyside is located between Downtown Pittsburgh and leafy Squirrel Hill, making it popular with upper-class families.

 Meanwhile, the student population has left its mark on the local hospitality industry.
 Trendy bistros and hip cafes have sprung up all over the district.
-If you enjoy cutting edge cuisine, and super stylish surroundings, Shadyside is the neighbourhood for you.
+If you enjoy cutting-edge cuisine, and super stylish surroundings, Shadyside is the neighborhood for you.

 Best places to stay in Shadyside:🔍FIND BEST HOTELS IN SHADYSIDE

 Green Tree is a leafy suburb in the southwest of the city.
-A largely residential neighbourhood, there is little in the way of tourist amenities here.
-Green Tree is ideal for those who don’t want to stay in the noisy and crowded city centre.
+A largely residential neighborhood, there is little in the way of tourist amenities here.
+Green Tree is ideal for those who don’t want to stay in the noisy and crowded city center.

-Whilst the neighbourhood might not be the most exciting, it’s close enough to the city centre that you won’t be sacrificing too much convenience for affordability.
+Whilst the neighborhood might not be the most exciting, it’s close enough to the city center that you won’t be sacrificing too much convenience for affordability.
 A quick bus or taxi journey will have you at the top tourist attractions in no time.

 Far to the east of downtown Pittsburgh is the trendy, residential suburb of East Liberty.
-Bursting with fancy restaurants, chic bars, and fashionable boutiques, East Liberty is a neighbourhood that defines itself by being consistently on trend.
+Bursting with fancy restaurants, chic bars, and fashionable boutiques, East Liberty is a neighborhood that defines itself by being consistently on-trend.

 East Liberty oozes manicured style.
 New bistros and cafes are constantly popping up to keep up with current styles.
 If you prefer chic and fashionable over indie and hip then East Liberty will definitely be more to your tastes.

-As such an ever developing neighbourhood, it’s little wonder that it is a popular hub for tech start-ups and entrepreneurs.
+As such an ever-developing neighborhood, it’s little wonder that it is a popular hub for tech start-ups and entrepreneurs.
 If you are hoping to squeeze in some networking on your vacation, you might want to spend an evening or two at the bars in East Liberty.